Aging Hearts and Arteries: A Scientific Quest

 Systolic blood pressure is largely determined by the stiffness of the arteries and the amount of blood pumped through them during a heart beat.
 Many doctors once believed that as we got older our bodies needed increased systolic blood pressure to push blood through stiffened arteries.
 But researchers now know that this increase is not normal, and that high blood pressure at any age significantly increases the risk of heart attack, strokes, and kidney failure.

 Today, most experts recommend that blood pressure not exceed 120/80 mmHg.
-Smoking, high cholesterol, and diabetes can elevate the risk of developing high blood pressure.
 Check your blood pressure regularly.
 If it is elevated, talk with your doctor.
 Exercise, dietary changes and, in some cases, medication can make a difference.

 With age, some smooth muscle cells in the media die causing the remaining ones to work harder and grow larger.
 Over time, other alterations cause some smooth muscle cells to stop contracting as usual.
 Instead, these cells begin producing excessive amounts of proteins and other matrix substances, creating an imbalance of elastin and collagen in the media.
 As the amount of collagen increases in the blood vessel wall, it tends to bind to glucose molecules, forming crosslinks known as advanced glycation end products (AGES).
 This process, which has been compared to what happens as turkey is roasted in an oven, is slow and complex.
 But as more AGES form, the collagen strands in the media turn brown, become crosslinked, and become less supple.
 Age takes its toll on elastin, too.
 It becomes overloaded with calcium, stretches out, and eventually ruptures, further eroding an artery's flexibility.